USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 # CMAQ Installation and System Requirements #

 This section describes how to set up and install CMAQ on a Linux system.
-The installation instructions in this section guide the user through obtaining the CMAQ source code and installing it on your system.
+The installation instructions in this section guide the user through obtaining the CMAQ source code and installing it on his or her system.
 Brief instructions for running the CMAQ benchmark case and benchmarking the model are also addressed.
 Here, the term “benchmarking” refers to the process of verifying that a model has installed correctly on a new computer.
-CMAQ is distributed with a reference dataset that can be used to benchmark the CMAQ installation; in the distribution, output data from CMAQ are bundled with the input data (including emissions and meteorology) that can be used to reproduce the reference results.
+CMAQ is distributed with a reference dataset that can be used to benchmark the CMAQ installation.
+This distribution includes input data (e.g. emissions, land use, meteorology, etc) and reference output data from a CMAQ tun so that results may be compared.

 After benchmarking has been successfully completed, the CMAQ system can be configured for other simulations.
 The same steps that are required to build the model for the benchmark case apply to building it for new simulations.
 Configuring CMAQ for new applications is covered in [Chapter 10](CMAQ_OGD_ch10_new_simulation.md).